-In this section, we first present the results of the cluster analysis and the PCA, which reveals that most lightning in winter is explained by wind-field variables while most lightning in summer is explained by mass-field variables (Sect.
+In this section, we first present the results of the cluster analysis and the principal component analysis (PCA), which reveals that most lightning in winter is explained by wind-field variables while most lightning in summer is explained by mass-field variables (Sect.
 4.1).
 Then we interpret the clusters meteorologically in more detail.
-Wind-field thunderstorms are associated with shallow, rather warm clouds and high horizontal wind speed and shear.
-CAPE-thunderstorms are associated with increased values in the mass-field with large CAPE values, high $-10\,^{\circ}$ C isotherm heights and deep, cold clouds (Sect.
+Wind-field lightning is associated with shallow, rather warm clouds and high horizontal wind speed and shear.
+Mass-field lightning is associated with large CAPE values, high $-10\,^{\circ}$ C isotherm heights and deep, cold clouds (Sect.
 4.2).
-Finally, we look at synoptic scale processes related to the clusters and find that wind-field thunderstorms occur in the region of cyclogenesis and are characterized by strong westerly flow while CAPE-thunderstorms occur on the anticyclonic side of the jet with south-westerly flow (Sect.
+Finally, we look at synoptic scale processes related to the clusters and find that wind-field lightning occurs in the region of cyclogenesis and is characterized by strong westerly flow while mass-field lightning occurs on the anticyclonic side of the jet with south-westerly flow (Sect.
 4.3).